AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

 The **aviatrix_fqdn** resource manages [FQDN filtering](https://docs.aviatrix.com/HowTos/fqdn_faq.html) for Aviatrix gateways.

 ~> **NOTE on FQDN and FQDN Tag Rule resources:** Terraform currently provides both a standalone FQDN Tag Rule resource and an FQDN resource with domain name rules defined in-line.
-At this time you cannot use an FQDN resource with in-line rules in conjuction with any FQDN Tag Rule resources.
+At this time you cannot use an FQDN resource with in-line rules in conjunction with any FQDN Tag Rule resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

 ~> **NOTE:** Please see the [Notes](#notes) section below for troubleshooting known issues/deltas that may occur when enabling this feature